This post may contain affiliate links. Please read our disclosure policy.

 • Returning to the original skillet, add about 2 tablespoons of the vegetable oil and place over medium-high heat until the oil shimmers.
 Place as many of the shaped patties as will fit without any crowding in the hot oil.

 • Fry for about 2 minutes or until golden brown on the underside.
-Flip the patties gently, and let finish frying until golden brown all over.
+Flip the patties gently, and let finish frying until golden brown all over (another 2 to 3 minutes).

 • Transfer the cooked patties from the pan to the prepared wire rack and baking sheet combo.
 Allow the cakes to drain briefly.
 Repeat with the remaining patties, adding the rest of the vegetable oil as necessary.